magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-simple-peregrine-app/index.md

 ---
-title: Create simple peregrine app
+title: Create a simple peregrine app
 ---

 In the [previous topic], you created configuration files for your theme project.